CAMeL-Lab/barec_analyzer/README.md

 # BAREC Analyzer

-This repository contains scripts for preprocessing, training and evaluating the models in our paper [A Large and Balanced Corpus for Fine-grained Arabic Readability Assessment](https://arxiv.org/abs/2502.13520).
+This repository contains scripts for preprocessing, training, and evaluating the models in our paper [A Large and Balanced Corpus for Fine-grained Arabic Readability Assessment](https://arxiv.org/abs/2502.13520).
-The BAREC corpus is avaialble on [huggingface](https://huggingface.co/datasets/CAMeL-Lab/BAREC-Corpus-v1.0).
+The BAREC corpus is available on [Hugging Face](https://huggingface.co/datasets/CAMeL-Lab/BAREC-Corpus-v1.0).

 ## Repository Structure
-- `scripts/preprocess.py`: Processes raw texts into our tokenized input vriants (`Word`, `D3Tok`, `Lex`, and `D3Lex`).
-You **DO NOT** need to run this script to process BAREC corpus as we already provided these input variants for the full corpus.
+- `scripts/preprocess.py`: Processes raw texts into our tokenized input variants (`Word`, `D3Tok`, `Lex`, and `D3Lex`).
+You **DO NOT** need to run this script to process the BAREC corpus as we already provide these input variants for the full corpus.
-- `scripts/train.py`: Script for fine-tuning pre-trained uning BAREC corpus.
+- `scripts/train.py`: Script for fine-tuning pre-trained models using the BAREC corpus.
 The script supports different loss functions and input variants.
 It also generates results and saves trained models.
 - `scripts/collect_results.py`: Aggregates evaluation results from multiple trained models and exports them as CSV files for further analysis.

 ## Setup

-**Install dependencies:**
+### Install Dependencies

-To run `scripts/preprocess.py` you need to install [CAMeL Tools](https://github.com/CAMeL-Lab/camel_tools) and get the CAMeLBERT MSA morphosyntactic tagger from `camel_data`.
+To run `scripts/preprocess.py`, you need to install [CAMeL Tools](https://github.com/CAMeL-Lab/camel_tools) and get the CAMeLBERT MSA morphosyntactic tagger from `camel_data`:

 ```sh
 git clone https://github.com/CAMeL-Lab/camel_tools.git